 PNZ have also published an open letter to funders to guide how they can support their grant recipients during this time – https://philanthropy.org.nz/covid-19-and-philanthropy-open-letter/

-We were very pleased to hear the Minister of Finance confirm on Monday that the Wage Subsidy Scheme DOES cover registered charities, non-governmental organisations, incorporated societies and post-settlement governance entities.
+We were very pleased to hear the Minister of Finance confirmed that the Wage Subsidy Scheme DOES cover registered charities, non-governmental organisations, incorporated societies and post-settlement governance entities.

-As a sector, we had been working over the past week on this clarity and hope this will bring some financial relief to organisations and staff during this time.
+As a sector, we had been working on this clarity and hope this will bring some financial relief to organisations and staff during this time.
 Read more about government support for employers here.
-We pulled together details required and the necessary form to be completed on our page Applying for the wage subsidy.

 Managing your employer obligations

 MBIE has released information for organsations to help you manage your employer obligations:

 A reminder that the Health and Safety at Work Act 2015 requires businesses and organisations to mitigate health and safety risks and protect their workers from them, so far as is reasonably practicable.

 Pandemic Response Policy Template

 The coronavirus pandemic presents complex issues for boards of for-purpose organisations.
 Many are now under pressure to increase services to their communities whilst their human and financial resources are stretched and fundraising, and other income is potentially at risk.
 The magnitude of the crisis faced by these boards is unprecedented.